 The TravelTime API accepts JSON requests and returns a JSON response.
 On the front end of your application, users can enter the parameters of their search, including:

-- departure or arrival location
+- The departure or arrival location

-- mode of transport
+- The mode of transport

-- travel time limit
+- The travel time limit